Travel.State.Gov > International Travel > Country Information > Senegal International Travel Information

 Visit the U.S. Embassy Dakar website for current messages to U.S. citizens regarding safety and security.

-Crime: Street crime, including robberies at knife-point and home burglaries, is very common in Senegal, particularly in urban areas.
+Crime: Street crime, including robberies at knife-point and home burglaries, is common in Senegal, particularly in urban areas.
 Beware of pickpockets, purse-snatchers, and thieves on motorized scooters.
 Robberies occur regularly along the Corniche d’Ouest, an area heavily frequented by tourists and westerners.

 Victims of Crime: U.S. citizen victims of sexual assault should first contact the U.S. Embassy and then the local police.